lexibank/cals/README.md

-# Central Asian Language Survey
+# CLDF dataset derived from Mennecier et al.'s "Central Asian Language Survey" from 2016

 Cite the source dataset as